networknt/light-doc/content/en/concern/status.md

 * For medium or large organizations, light-portal provide error code registration and query with scenarios and resolutions.

+* Each service will have its app-status.yml file to define application-specific error status, and it will be merged to the status.yml provided in the platform during the server start.

 ## Design

-In the scenario that error happens on the server, a Status object is designed to encapsulate standard http response 4xx and 5xx as well as application specific error code ERRXXXXX (prefixed with ERR with another 5 digits) and error message.
+In the scenario that an error happens on the server, a Status object is designed to encapsulate standard HTTP response 4xx and 5xx as well as application-specific error code ERRXXXXX (prefixed with ERR with another five digits) and error message.

-Additionally, an description of the error will be available for more info about the error.
+Additionally, a description of the error will be available for more info about the error.

-Note that the error code is prefixed with ERR is trying to ensure that there is no false alarm when monitoring tool process a stream of logs in searching for a list of important error code.
+Note that the error code is prefixed with ERR is trying to ensure that there is no false alarm when the monitoring tool processes a stream of logs in searching for a list of significant error code.

+Since we support customized error code per organization, it is good to use your company name acronym for the prefix and translate the light-platform error codes to it.
+For example, if your company is Example Inc., you can design your error code with EXP00001.
+The error code's length can be adjusted based on the company size or the number of services expecting to deploy.

-# Data Elements
+#### Data Elements

 Here are the four fields in the Status object.
 ```